GSA/digitalgov.gov/content/resources/embedding-equity-in-civic-design-to-transform-customer-experience.md

 Working this way was different.
 The initial gut reaction to go right to the agency’s program structure as a place to start took some deliberate effort by the agency equity team to overcome, and we’re proud to have worked with them to facilitate this.
 Next time, they’ll have the muscle memory to start first with their customer, dive in to building the agency’s understanding of priorities and barriers through their customers’ eyes, and design with the communities their programs are meant to serve to create experiences that work better, drive equitable outcomes, and rebuild trust.

-## Working together towards better outcomes
+## Working Together Towards Better Outcomes

 Connecting these two ends of the spectrum—government-wide transformation and agency-level service implementation—is necessary to drive effective change.
 Creating a mandate from the top, continually informed by learnings from on the ground, iterating and improving guidance, support, resourcing, and approaches, can improve our whole-of-government strategy to improving equity.
 This collaboration illustrates how government-wide and agency-level work can inform and reinforce each other.

+{{< img src="2021-chart-customer-experience" >}}

-Figure 3: Working together at two different but complementary levels to achieve better outcomes
+_Figure 3: Working together at two different but complementary levels to achieve better outcomes._

-## Recent Actions to Improve Equity and Experience
+## Recent Actions To Improve Equity and Experience

 More recent mandates have helped designers and public servants make even more progress in connecting equity to customer experience, but we also need strong partnerships and collaboration within and across agencies, levels of government, and even sectors.
 We must change agency culture to effectively embed these practices.